 To simplify it a little bit, let's imagine you have one tablet.
 That one tablet can obviously only post one image or video at a time.
 Let's say that this tablet manages 10 Instagram accounts.
 If all 10 of those accounts have an image scheduled for 9am, they will be queued.

 The order in the queue is random – they were all scheduled for 9am – but the tablet takes the first one from the queue, posts it, then takes the next one and so on.
 So as a result, the last image in this example would appear as posted on Instagram at 9:10am to 9:15am.

 If you are seeing posts queued for a long period, there might be something going on, so don't let that stop you from reaching out to us – rarely, our monitoring might not have picked up an issue, or your Instagram account might be having issues.

 Most commonly, your posts will be needing several retries to post – if a post fails for some reasons (e.g. device errors, which might be the device or might be your post, or upload errors, which is when Instagram doesn't let us upload the post) it will get re-queued, and will go back to the bottom of the queue again.

 We try and minimise delays as much as possible, and we do track the results quite closely (scheduled-vs-actual posting times).

-The average time is typically 3-5 minutes for each month, so it does depend on where your account appears in the queue, and how many other customers are scheduling images/videos to go up at the same time.
+The average time is typically 3-5 minutes for each post, so it does depend on where your account appears in the queue, and how many other customers are scheduling images/videos to go up at the same time.